RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 - **Merge**: Merge both data sets together horizontally on the key of zipcodes, then remove identical columns from the merge

-- **Pittsburgh Specific**: Since this is county wide data we filtered it to include only data that is within the Pittsburgh city limits (ie. City== Pittsburgh)
+- **Pittsburgh Specific**: Since this is county-wide data, we filtered it to include only data that is within the Pittsburgh city limits (ie. City== Pittsburgh)

 - **Missing Values**: Approximately 20% of the 90,000 observations had missing data.
 After inspection, these missing values were determined to be random, so they were dropped.
 We retained enough remaining observations for meaningful analysis.